eyeNsky/docker-acolite/README.md

 Run:
 <pre><code>docker run -it -v /mnt:/mnt acolite_version</pre></code>

 This will cross mount the local /mnt directory with the container /mnt directory.
-Windows users will need to substitute the local directory they shared with Docker for the fisrt /mnt.
+Windows users will need to substitute the local directory they shared with Docker for the first /mnt.
 Similar to:

 <pre><code>docker run -it -v C:\path\to\share:/mnt acolite_version</pre></code>